-Only a 3 ½ hour drive from both Glasgow and Edinburgh (Scotland’s 1st and 2nd largest cities, respectively), and less than an hour’s drive from the famed Loch Ness, Invergordon could not be any more different from the big city.
-While Edinburgh is more palatable than cities like London or New York City, it is still a large, bustling city, and you feel it there.
+An area rich in history, records show that a village of some sort was established on the Ness of Invergordon as far back as 1760.
+It’s only a 3 ½ hour drive from both Glasgow and Edinburgh (Scotland’s 1st and 2nd largest cities, respectively), and less than an hour’s drive from the famed Loch Ness.
+However, Invergordon could not be any more different from the big city.
+While places like Edinburgh (Edinburgh, Scotland: All Hail Mr. Boots.) are much more palatable than cities like London or New York, it’s still a large city nonetheless, and you feel it.
 Invergordon is the exact opposite.
-Edinburgh is to a loud, fast, flashy Ferrari as Invergordon is to a cute, little Volkswagen Beetle with a flower in the dash.
+Edinburgh is a loud, flashy Ferrari while Invergordon is a cute, little Volkswagen Beetle with a flower in the dash.

-We arrived on the day of a small street fair, complete with food trucks selling “confections”, fun games for children, and informative booths, some put on by police and firefighters.
-They had a bunch of information and free merch.
-However, we were not there for a street fair or free merch, so we moved on quickly.
-Side note – Scottish people are so nice!
+We arrived on the day of a small street fair, complete with food trucks selling “confections” like ice cream, fun games for children, and booths, like those put on by the police and firefighters who had a bunch of information and free merch.
+While the townsfolk were extremely nice and welcoming, and the free merch was appreciated, we had limited time to see everything so off we went.

-Now for the murals.
-There are numerous murals painted throughout Invergordon, and they’re not there because some artist got bored.
-Before Invergordon was a vibrant tourist magnet, it was a regular Scottish town with a naval base for the British Royal Navy.
-Starting as far back as the first World War, Invergordon was a strategic stronghold for the Royal Navy, and was often called “the best natural harbor in Europe”.
+There are numerous murals painted throughout Invergordon, and they’re not there because a few artists got bored.
+Before Invergordon was a vibrant tourist magnet, it was a pretty regular Scottish town known for a British Royal Navy naval base.
+Starting as far back as the 1st World War, Invergordon was a strategic stronghold for the Royal Navy, and was often called “the best natural harbor in Europe”.
 After the World Wars ended, the naval base was closed in 1956, resulting in a steady decline of the town.
-Various industries came and went in Invergordon, with none sticking, and none bringing in the desperately needed economic stimuli any area needs to flourish.
+Various industries came and went, with none sticking, and none bringing in the desperately needed economic stimulus the area needed to flourish.

-One last super-cool thing happened right before sailing off: the Invergordon firefighters began doing what I can only assume was a training exercise in the harbor.
-A man dangled from a helicopter, over the open water, just swinging around.
-We did not see anyone being rescued or in distress, so I believe it was simply a training exercise.
-Or who knows, maybe they were just showing off for us.
-It worked!
+One last super cool thing happened right before we left.
+The Invergordon firefighters began doing what I can only assume was a training exercise in the harbor.
+A man dangled from a helicopter, over the open water, swinging around.
+We did not see anyone in distress or actually being rescued, so who knows, perhaps they were just showing off for us – it worked!

-I really loved this delightful, little Scottish town, and strongly suggest visiting if you get the chance.
-I certainly would not mind returning one day.
-The murals are wonderful, and knowing the back story and purpose makes them even more charming.
-Also – although I lean more towards being a non-believer in Nessie, I AM going to Loch Ness one day.
-So, mark my words, I will be back in this neck of the woods eventually!
+Overall, I really loved this delightful little Scottish town, and strongly suggest visiting if you get the chance.
+The murals are beautiful, and knowing the back story and purpose makes them even more charming.
+I fully plan on one day returning to Scotland and visiting Loch Ness, so I’ll be back in this corner of the world eventually, and wouldn’t mind visiting again one day.
 Until then Invergordon, stay colorful. ❤️💛🧡💚💙💜